Evan-Clegern/ImmersivEngine/README.md

 - [Open-Source-Parsers/JSONCPP](https://github.com/open-source-parsers/jsoncpp)  : File Persistence I/O

 ## Systems
-ImmersivEngine uses a mostly-custom setup for *materials* during rendering to reflect the needs of the Engine, but will be utilizing Collada-type models (via Assimp), Simple Directmedia for rendering and custom-named JSON files (via `jsoncpp`), providing a fair amount of standardization.
+ImmersivEngine uses a mostly-custom setup for *materials* and *lighting* when rendering, but will be utilizing Collada-type models (via Assimp), Simple Directmedia and OpenGL for rendering and custom-named JSON files (via `jsoncpp`), providing a fair amount of standardization.